 Another specialist interior photography lens.
-The 24mm gets a lot less of the space in the shot but then also removes any issues of it looking too wide and also of objects close to the camera looking too large.
+The 24mm TS-E gets a lot less of the space in the shot but then also removes any issues of it looking too wide and also of objects close to the camera looking too large.

 35mm focal length for interior photography

 The Canon 16-35mm makes another appearance, this time at the longest focal length it is capable of.

 You can see it gets rid of any of the technical issues at the wider end of this lens and creates a really nice focal length to use for interior photography.

 The Canon EF 50 mm-f/1.4 USM Lens gives a similar field of view to the human eye.
 Obviously, the position of the camera would need to change, but it’s a very useful focal length for this situation.

 70mm for interior photography

 The is the Canon EF 24-105 mm f/4L IS II USM Lens at 70mm.

 The Canon 24-105mm is super versatile and just creeping into what I would class as a telephoto lens.
 You can see it would be pretty unusable at this focal length for this shot.